MarkoSterk/beta_cell_analysis_suite/README.md

 After running the command you will be prompted to select the specific step.

 Available analysis steps are:
-Available analysis steps are:
+* 1: First responder analysis
-* 1: Time series filtration
+* 2: Time series filtration
-* 2: Time series smoothing
+* 3: Time series smoothing
-* 3: Time series binarization
+* 4: Time series binarization
-* 4: Excluding of cells and time series
+* 5: Excluding of cells and time series
-* 5: Correlation/coactivity analysis
+* 6: Correlation/coactivity analysis
-* 6: Cell activity parameter analysis
+* 7: Cell activity parameter analysis
-* 99: Save configuration data
+* 0: Run all of the above steps
-* 100: Create sample config data
+* 99: Save current configuration data to experiment folder
-* 0: Run all of the above
+* 100: Create sample configuration data
-* exit: exits the program
+* exit: Exit the program

 Just input the correct number or exit.